n2npdx/report_2019_jan/methods.md

 3. Send campsite reports through `spatialjoin_campsitereports.py`.
   * File In: CSV with no blank rows, removed deidentifying columns.
   * Joins lat-long coordinates to RLIS neighborhoods in geopandas.
-  * ISSUE: Messes up Boolean values; it converts all booleans to integers, which then merges NA values and False values, as both are 0.
-Can't send through the entire campsite reports; needs to filter out all columns except for necessary ones.
   * File Out: CSV/GeoJSON with only neighborhood, lat-long, and report date and ID.

 4. Join the spatial-joined data CSV (3) with the deidentified CSV in (2).